Best Biscuits: How My Son Started a Small Business

 And that’s when the trouble began.
-I had expected that L would make a little money from a lot of hard work.
+I had expected that L would make a little money from a lot of hard work creating businesses for kids.
 That he would realize that spending money on frivolous toys comes with hard work.
 That’s not what happened.
 What really happened was that making the biscuits was lots of fun.
 Hanging out at the dog park selling biscuits with his friends was even more fun.
 And the result of all that fun?
 He made more money than he needed.
 He made so much money that he could buy as many toys as he wanted.

 Instead of the lesson that I was trying to teach him, he learned that when he wanted something he could easily get what he wants.
 Now, whenever he wants something he suggests another business.
 He looks back on his biscuit baking business as an example of how he can easily succeed, how easy it is to make plenty of money so he can buy whatever he wants.
 I look back on his biscuit baking business as a parenting mistake.

 These days he has his eyes set on a very expensive DJ mixing board.
 At my husband’s suggestion, L is now collecting recyclables.
 His last collection (2 months worth of recyclables) yielded him only $4.40.
 It’s going to take a long time for him to earn enough money to buy what he wants, but I do believe he will finally learn the lesson I meant to teach him last year.

 Ideas and Resources for Creating Small Businesses for Kids

 If our parenting fail hasn't dissuaded you from encouraging your child to look into creating businesses for kids then here are some ideas and resources for you: